Universal-Basic-Compute/serenissima/backend/docs/engine.md

 Every day at 8:00 AM UTC, the treasury redistribution system allocates funds from the Consiglio dei Dieci to citizens:

-1. The script calculates 10% of the ConsiglioDeiDieci's ComputeAmount to redistribute
+1. The script calculates 10% of the ConsiglioDeiDieci's Ducats to redistribute
 2. This amount is distributed to citizens based on social class:
    - 40% to Nobili
    - 30% to Cittadini